apavlovics/sonya-v2/README.md

 This downloads and installs all the required dependencies in the local _node_modules_ folder.

+To check for outdated dependencies, execute:

+    npm outdated

 ## Converting Images

 To convert JPEG images for use on the web, refer to the _scripts/convert-images.sh_ script.